gmccreight/mdpg/README.md

 ## Minitest

 I wanted to see what all the fuss is about, so we're using it instead of rspec.

 ## Seattle Style

 Given that minitest is a seattlerb project, I figure why not also try out the Seattle style, too.
 The Seattle style basically means don't use parens with def.
 I'll try this on and see how it feels.

+## Keeping all lines 78 chars or less

+Why is this a learning goal?
+Because I want to learn how to do this in a nice way.
+For example, it might exert a design pressure for me to name things less verbosely.
+I will also likely come to an understanding of how to best break up code onto multiple lines.